 Welcome!
 Thank you so much for taking the time to submit photos from your trail or backyard camera.
 Your participation is extremely valuable in contributing to our understanding of the dispersion and the behavior of mammals in the area.
-Using your photos, we will be able to get a better idea of the population density and dispersion of animals (particularly bears) in the local area.
+Using your photos, we will be able to get a better idea of the distribution of animals (particularly bears) in the local area.

 If you would like these instructions as a PDF, click on here MassBears/MassMammals Trail Camera Instructions.

 For those who already have cameras set up and photos available, please verify that the time and date of the photos are accurate and then submit the photos in any of the following formats: .jpg, .png, .webp or pdf.
 You can submit your photos/videos using our MassMammals submission form.

 For those with cameras that are not set up yet or those who would like to improve photo quality and the likelihood of photos being captured, here are some suggestions and general advice about camera set up that we have found.